-- A. The limits for the Internally Managed portfolio apply to the combined internal and external portfolios. - B. The External Manager's limits apply to external portfolio. - C. The maximum combined portfolio allocation to MBS, CMBS and ABS securities is 45% at time of purchase.

-- D. The maximum combined portfolio allocation to corporate debt and municipal securities is 45% at time of purchase. - E. Portfolio securities may be purchased in either fixed or floating-rate form. - F. All investments must be denominated in U.S. Dollars. - G. Investments rated BBB and below are not permitted at the time of purchase.
-The lower rating shall apply in instances of split-rated securities.
+- A. The limits for the Internally Managed portfolio apply to the combined internal and external portfolios. - B. The External Manager's limits apply to external portfolio. - C. The maximum combined portfolio allocation to corporate debt and municipal securities is 42% at time of purchase. - D. Portfolio securities may be purchased in either fixed or floating-rate form. - E. All investments must be denominated in U.S. Dollars. - F. Investments at the time of purchase are limited to an A rating or higher.